mmartini05/Ninterpreter/extendedbuildlog.md

 6/5/24
 Teensy 4.1 is amazing.
 I just solder the breakout board to exclusive "USB Host" pads on the board.
 I just have to use the USBHost_t36 library.
 I do need new soldering iron tips, as the replacement ones I have been using are poor quality.
 I bought these Japan import tips and I am excited for those!
 I want to be able to display the inputs from the SPC, which I think I can do soon.
 Repackaging it is a different story, though.

+6/7/24
+Big update!
+I have code working based on the USBHost_t36 header!
+It just works for the ABXY buttons for now, and I need to figure out how to make the buttons separate - right now, the button value is just a total number of all the buttons.